Part 4 · The Missing Signal

 Respondent, Mumbai

-The question isn’t machines versus humans; it’s which systems earn trust.
-A model that hides behind algorithms deepens distance; one that explains itself invites inclusion.
+The practical question is not machines versus humans, but which systems earn trust.
+A system that hides behind algorithmic opacity creates distance; one that explains itself may make public service feel more legible and contestable.

 • Rules mapping that explains every decision